GoobyFRS/bluebotpc/README.md

-# bluebotpc
+# BlueBotPC Community Repository
-This repository is a place for all the software projects created for use by the BlueBotPC community and their Discord members.
+This repository is a place for Matt Faulkner to upload things created for the BlueBotPC.net community.